14 Top-Rated Beaches in the Hamptons

 Similar to Main Beach, Coopers doesn't require a seasonal pass but charges $40 per day to park.
 However, you can bike or take a shuttle from your hotel and get in for free.
 If you are visiting from New York City, take the Long Island Rail Road (LIRR) train to Southampton stop and catch a 10-minute Uber ride to the beach.

 Both Coopers Beach and Main Beach have live streams online, so you can check crowd conditions before venturing out.
-For an overnight stay, opt for the Southampton Inn, a charming and affordable pet-friendly property a mile from the beach.

 3. Two Mile Hollow Beach, East Hampton